 The London Dungeon welcomes guests with disabilities, together with their helpers and carers.
 This page aims to provide information to help guests with disabilities make the most of their visit with us with details of accessibility and visiting information.

 The majority of our facilities are designed to be fully accessible to our disabled guests.
-However due to the complex nature of an emergency evacuation it is not possible for wheelchair users or guests who have considerable difficulties walking, to access Henry’s Wrath – Boat Ride and Drop Dead - Drop Ride to Doom
+However due to the complex nature of an emergency evacuation it is not possible for wheelchair users or guests who have considerable difficulties walking, to access both of our rides Henry’s Wrath – Boat Ride and Drop Dead - Drop Ride to Doom

 Due to the intense nature of Drop Dead – Drop Ride to Doom guests who are unable to brace themselves unaided are not permitted to ride.